rodekruis/510-data-catalog/documentation/developers_guide.md

 ### Tests

-CKAN tests are running on the Github [workflow](../.github/workflows/main.yml)
+- CKAN tests are running on the Github [workflow](../.github/workflows/main.yml)
+- To Get the tests result you can go to [Github Actions](https://github.com/rodekruis/510-data-catalog/actions) and click on the workflow with your commit message.
+- You will see a Job with `test` written, click on that.
+- Click on the stage `Run Tests`.
+- You will see how many tests are passed and failed.